bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/developers/json-rpc-api.md

 title: JSON-RPC API - BSC Develop
 ---

-BSC (Binance Smart Chain) is EVM-compatible and strives to be as compatible as possible with the Go-Ethereum API.
+BSC (BNB Smart Chain) is EVM-compatible and strives to be as compatible as possible with the Go-Ethereum API.
 However, BSC also has unique features, such as faster finality and the storage of blob data on the execution layer, which require their own specialized APIs.

 ## Geth(Go-Ethereum) API